Ukraine conflict: Wales providing 'phenomenal' support

 He said he knew "ordinary, working people" who had taken up arms in Kyiv.

-"Some have never fired a gun in their life and they are now on the frontline," he said.
+"Some have never fired a gun in their life and they are now on the front line," he said.

 "The bravery is absolutely phenomenal and I know that so many of them we may never see again."